 Key Features of Oracle

-- Scalability and Performance: Oracle has features like Real Application Clustering and Portability which make it highly scalable.
+- Scalability and Performance: Oracle has features like Real Application Clustering and Portability, which make it highly scalable.

-- Portability: The Oracle database can be ported over 100 different hardware platforms and around 20 networking protocols.
+- Portability: The Oracle database can be ported over 100 hardware platforms and around 20 networking protocols.

 Benefits of connecting SQL Server to Oracle

-Steps for Connecting SQL Server to Oracle
+Steps for Connecting SQL Server and Oracle

 1. Creating the mwrep User

-This is the first step to connecting SQL Server to Oracle.
 Perform the following actions to create a new database user:

-It should be noted that you can skip these steps if you already have a system orcl connection and a mwrep user.
+It should be noted that you can skip these steps if you already have a system orcl

 - Step 1: Use the desktop icon to launch Oracle SQL Developer.